 I don’t know about you, but I hate the fact that most delicious food is bad for you.
 No wonder we can’t stick to diets for very long.
 Luckily, that does not apply to this Spiced Almonds recipe.
-They’re both delicious and nutritious!
+They’re both delicious and nutritious, and so easy to make!
+So if you have some almonds at home that no one is eating, use them to make spiced almonds, then watch them disappear!

 Did you know that almond trees are native to the Middle East?
 They thrive in hotter climates such as the Middle East and here in California.
-The trees are “deciduous,” meaning they shed both their leaves and drop the ripe fruit, which happens to be in the Fall.
+The trees are “deciduous,” meaning they shed both their leaves and drop the ripe fruit in the Fall.
 Technically, the almonds is not a nut but a “drupe.”
-This refers to any fruit that has a fleshy exterior, with a seed that’s surrounded by a hard shell, such as a peach.
+This refers to any fruit that has a fleshy exterior, with a seed that’s surrounded by a hard shell, such as a peach, for example.

 I’ve been snacking on almonds a lot lately.
 But like anything, too much of a good thing can eventually get boring.
 In an effort to spice things up, I came up with this Spiced Almonds recipe.
 See what I did there?
-When developing this Spiced Almonds recipe, I chose spices that I personally like.
-Don’t feel like you have to use the same exact spices that I used.
-Please feel free to substitute my suggested spices with any spices that you love.
+When developing this recipe, I chose spices that I personally like.
+Please don’t feel like you have to use the same exact spices that I used.
+Just substitute my suggested spices with any spices that you love.
 I plan on doubling the amount of cayenne next time, but then again, I am seriously addicted to spicy food.
 Give this recipe a try and let me know how it goes.
 Happy snacking!

 Do you Pinterest?
 Please pin and share!